Will100001/twisted/docs/core/howto/ssl.rst

 .. note::

    Twisted's TLS support is currently based on PyOpenSSL (which is, in turn, based on OpenSSL) and inherits certain PyOpenSSL terminology and types.
    Twisted will often refer to a TLS *connection*, which is a reference to an :py:class:`pyOpenSSL Connection <OpenSSL.SSL.Connection>`, or a *context*, which is a reference to an :py:class:`pyOpenSSL Context <OpenSSL.SSL.Context>`.
+   You should not need to know PyOpenSSL's API to use Twisted's TLS support, but it's useful to understand that:

+   1. A Connection is an object used to individually configure a single connection to a peer, and
+   2. a Context is an object that may be shared among many connections (particularly on a server), that describes common areas of configuration between multiple connections.

 The requirements of clients and servers are slightly different.
 Both *can* provide a certificate to prove their identity.